 Surviving firefighter testifies in 'Black Sunday' trialPosted: Updated:

-Jury in the ?Black Sunday? trial surrounding a deadly fire in the Bronx heard the testimony of a firefighter who survived the jump from the burning building in 2005.
+Jurors in the ?Black Sunday? trial heard an emotional testimony Thursday from a firefighter who survived the Bronx blaze that killed two of his colleagues in 2005.

-Cesar Rios, the building's landlord, Rafael Castillo and Caridad Coste are charged with manslaughter for allegedly contributing to the deaths of Meyran and Bellew by building illegal partitions in the building.
+Cesar Rios, the Bronx building's landlord, and tenants Rafael Castillo and Caridad Coste have been charged with manslaughter for allegedly contributing to the deaths of Meyran and Bellew by creating illegal partitions in the building.